 This shouldn't affect employers that pay their learners above the Apprentice and National Minimum Wage.
 If you have a furloughed apprentice that's been on programme for longer than 12 months, there may be implications for their pay.

-Furlough Employees and National Minimum wage
+Furloughed Employees and National Minimum Wage

 If the apprentice is in their first year of learning as an apprentice, the apprentice Minimum Wage applies, so long as their hourly rate is £4.15, they can continue learning.